Breed 77: Music releases

 In November 2009, the band self-released their fifth studio album, Insects.
 This was followed by a re-release of the album in 2010 by German label EarMusic, and the release of a Spanish language version of the album in mainland Europe.

 In March 2013, the band released its sixth studio album "The Evil Inside". through Frostbyte Records, following a successful PledgeMusic campaign and the release of 2012 acoustic EP Under The Skin.
 The first music video from the album, titled "Bring On the Rain", was released on the band's website on 6 March 2013.

 The band headlined a UK tour in September 2010, joined by the Defiled and Transgression.
 The tour was called 'Infesting Britain'.

 On 28 August 2013, lead vocalist Paul Isola announced his departure from the band due to personal circumstances, detailing that he would not be participating in the band's upcoming summer tour.
 He revealed that his replacement would be Rui Lopez, who would be completing the lineup for the four dates and joining the band thereafter.

-Following this, it was announced in early 2014 that Paul Isola was to rejoin the band for a newly announced 10th Anniversary tour for the album Cultura.

-After the success of the first anniversary tour in March 2014, a second leg was announced taking in further venues across the UK, culminating in the band's final tour performance at The Exchange in Bristol in December 2014.

-In 2015 it was announced that the band would headline Breaking Bands Festival in Bromsgrove that summer.

-Prior to the show there had been no public announcement that this was to signify the break-up or indefinite hiatus of the band, and cryptic statements by the band on stage left many fans confused as to their future.

-Over the following years, the activity of the band as a whole was largely unknown.

-Vocalist Paul Isola returned to his homeland of Gibraltar, forming a multi-media production company.

-Guitarist Danny Felice and bassist Stuart Cavilla relaunched their project The Heretic Order, recording a number of EPs and albums and touring across Europe.

-Guitarist Pedro Caparros López began working on a new project titled L’Anima and performed a number of tour dates across the UK as well as recording and releasing new material.